-We have an opening for an Applied Physicist/Engineer.
+We have multiple openings for Applied Physicist/Engineers.
 You will work on Z-pinch plasma experiments, induction accelerator diagnostics, compact source experiments, and other technically challenging problems.
 You will travel as necessary to interact with sponsors and customers.
 Opportunities exist for collaborations with the Fusion Energy Sciences Program.
-This position is in the National Security Engineering Division (NSED), within the Engineering Directorate.
+These positions are in the National Security Engineering Division (NSED), within the Engineering Directorate.

 Essential Duties - Perform and conduct experimental campaigns and continue engineering upgrades of experiments and diagnostics in the following areas: Z-pinch plasmas, or compact sources. - Serve as a technical expert in formal and ad hoc groups assembled to address pressing accelerator and radiation source applications in national security. - Write periodic progress reports.
 Update safety plans/IWS's in accordance with experimental needs. - Maintain an awareness of technical literature in assigned areas. - Prepare written analyses and verbal briefings that capture and communicate research results. - Publish research results in peer-reviewed scientific or technical journals and present results at external conferences seminars and/or technical meetings. - Travel as necessary to interact with sponsors and customers. - Perform other duties as assigned.